-The International Lipid-Based Nutrient Supplements (iLiNS) Project is a research collaboration that grew out of a shared commitment to accelerate progress in preventing malnutrition.
-We are conducting research projects in Burkina Faso, Ghana, and Malawi.
+The International Lipid-Based Nutrient Supplements (iLiNS) Project (2008 to the present) is a research collaboration that grew out of a shared commitment to accelerate progress in preventing malnutrition, supported in part by a grant from the Bill & Melinda Gates Foundation to the University of California, Davis.
+We conducted research projects in Burkina Faso, Ghana, and Malawi.
 Previous work with lipid-based nutrient supplements (LNS) in Ghana and Malawi indicated that such supplements could improve child growth and development in low-income populations.
 The iLiNS Project was designed to build on the previous work.

 Our aim at the outset was to develop and test new solutions to help prevent malnutrition in vulnerable populations, and to share the knowledge and experience we gained.
 In pursuit of this mission, we developed new formulations of LNS to enrich local diets; conducted four randomized controlled trials to investigate their efficacy in improving child growth, health and development, and in improving the nutritional status of pregnant and lactating women and their infants; and explored the economic dimensions of LNS used to prevent malnutrition.